The man with the pipe

 In his last two years as PM, and until his death, he repeatedly told people he was being shadowed and bugged by MI5; claims dismissed as paranoia until revealed to be true in 2009.
 It is also rumoured he was a Soviet agent, or at least a 'useful idiot' of the kind Stalin liked.
 To be fair, one person spreading those rumours was L. Ron Hubbard

-- The Beatles' song "Taxman" mentions "Mr. Wilson" and "Mr. Heath" (Harold Wilson and then-opposition leader Edward Heath).
+- The Beatles' song "Taxman", from their Revolver album, mentions "Mr. Wilson" and "Mr. Heath" (Harold Wilson and then-opposition leader Edward Heath).
 A year before the song's release Wilson — savvy to the mood of the public regarding the band — had them awarded the M.B.E (Member of the British Empire).

 - Wilson and Heath were made fun of occasionally in Monty Python's Flying Circus, usually as one-off throwaway gags.